motiroai/hugo-website/content/about/_index.md

 Gabriel is a data science intern at Zetta Health Analytics.
-He is an [IBM certified Data Scientist](https://www.linkedin.com/in/ana-fl%C3%A1via-souza-2b06151a5/) and also student of Business Administration.
+He is an [IBM certified Data Scientist](https://www.linkedin.com/in/ana-fl%C3%A1via-souza-2b06151a5/) and also a student of Business Administration.
 He learned to code at 16, when he started running Arch Linux.